 verdi command that you execute will be applied to that profile.

 The output you get may differ.

-generic profile is pre-configured on the virtual machine and built only for the first part of the tutorial.
+generic profile is pre-configured on the virtual machine built for the tutorial (but we are not going to use it here).

 Let’s change the default profile to the newly created

 verdi profile setdefault quicksetup

 From now on, all

 To quickly perform a single command on a profile that is not the default, use the

 verdi -p generic code list will display the codes for the